Signed-off-by: Ismael Luceno <email@example.com>

 Axel supports HTTP, HTTPS, FTP and FTPS protocols.

-the INSTALL file.
+Axel uses GNU autotools for it’s buildsystem; instructions are provided in the INSTALL file.
 The basic actions for most users are:

 ./configure && make && make install

-To build without SSL/TLS support, use
+To build without SSL/TLS support, pass to

 libssl(OpenSSL, LibreSSL or compatible) -- for SSL/TLS support.